dmbarbour/wikilon/docs/ABCRT.md

 For now, I'm using text as an intermediate structure for parsing blocks.
 It might be useful to eventually develop some means to stream text input and output, i.e. to work with very large blocks of code.
 But for now, focusing on small amounts of code or paragraph-structured program streams (i.e. paragraps separated by LF LF) would probably work well enough.

-### Accelerators via DSLs

-It might be worthwhile to pursue the 'accelerator via DSL' approach for performance at some point.
-If we want C language for a given subprogram, for example, we could model a C interpreter then accelerate its operation.
-C is perhaps not an optimal target to fit into a purely functional program, but there may be other low level languages for which this is a useful idea.
-(Especially anything that will fit casually into a GPGPU.)

 ### Value Sealers

 ABC's discretionary value sealers.
-I'll optimize for 3-character (or fewer) discretionary sealers like `{:map}` or `{:foo}`, which may be encoded within tag bits of a single cell.
-Otherwise, I'll simply copy the token together with the value.
+I'll optimize for short discretionary sealers like `{:map}` or `{:foo}`, which may be encoded within tag bits of a single cell.
+At the moment, this means up to six or seven bytes, which covers many sealers.
 I'm not going to 'intern' token strings, mostly to avoid synchronization overheads and to discourage use of large seals.

 ### Value Stowage

-We annotate a value to moved to persistent storage, or reverse this.
-Originally, I was planning on entirely *transparent* stowage.
-However, that complicates the path for normal computations, i.e. I must repeatedly test whether or not I have a stowed value.
-So I'm now favoring paired annotations: `{&stow}` and `{&load}`.

-IMPLEMENTATION: I know of two basic options.

-1. I can attempt to use the *same* representation for stowage that I use at runtime, and treat stowage as a micro-context of sorts to `wikrt_copy_move` between.
-This approach relies on relative addressing, e.g. such that pointers are all relative to a base address.

-2. I can create an alternative compact representation for values, perhaps oriented around a 'quoted block' view.
-This could be oriented towards a shared object model.
-This is pretty much a 'VCacheable' approach.
-We could limit stowage binaries to (for example) one or two megabytes.

-A `copy_move` option is tempting in its simplicity.
-But it seems fragile to changes in the runtime, and difficult to integrate with value sharing (I'll always need to copy the value to use it).
-So I'm leaning towards the second option.

-*Note:* Value stowage shall include a structure sharing model.
-I.e. if the same value is stowed a hundred times, we'll route them all to the same interned representation.
-In a distributed runtime, this structure sharing may be latent, i.e. lazily combining values produced at different nodes.
-(But Wikilon runtime isn't distributed quite yet.)
+Paired annotations: `{&stow}` and `{&load}`.
+I can stow a value to a backing database (LMDB) or load a value from said database.
+Latency on stowage is critical for several use cases.
+I'll probably want to perform value stowage *immediately before* garbage collection (so my scratch space is available and I avoid extra copies).
+And that only for values having survived at least one GC already.
+I might end up tracking stowage via some form of ephemeron table that is rebuilt upon GC.

+I might want some explicit structure sharing for stowed values, e.g. some way to say that THIS stowed value is a copy of THAT one (in O(1) time), and they'll all share the same resource identifier when stowage finally commences.
+Dropping a stowed value is simpler, since I can just deep-drop the value.
+And if I load a copied, stowed value, I can explicitly copy it then.

+Value stowage should ideally work nicely with the 'shared object' concept, enabling large blocks of code to be used efficiently without copying.
+This is not critical, but LMDB could potentially enable direct access to shared memory.
+Or I could use an explicit shared-object cache.

 ### Computations

 For pending computations, I could probably use a `(block * value)` pair together with a tagged object wrapper.
 This would work pretty well, so long as it isn't the representation used *during* evaluation.
 During evaluation, I'd divide the block into a stack of computations via `$` and `?` operations.
 Then, if a computation doesn't complete before its time quota, I simply rebuild a block via O(1) composition.